-1. Introduction
+1 Introduction

 Specification mining is a family of program analysis techniques that extract likely specifications from code or execution traces.
 Specifications refer to certain patterns or properties that should hold in a program.
 They can take various forms, such as temporal rules about the order of certain method calls, and invariants that constrain method parameters and return values.
-The extracted specifications can provide much information about program properties which are not explicitly documented, and can be used to improve program documentation, comprehension, and verification tasks [1].
+The extracted specifications can provide much information about program properties which are not explicitly documented, and can be used to improve program documentation, comprehension, and verification tasks (Lo et al. 2011a).

 An important challenge for many specification mining algorithms relates to their scalability since they need to take many potentially large program behavioral profiles as input to search for common patterns.
 A common way used to collect behavioral profiles is to execute a subject program with many test cases.
 In order to exercise the many behaviors of a large program, many test cases would need to be run.
 Also, the resultant execution traces are likely to be huge.
 The size of a code base, the number of test cases, the sizes of generated traces are all hurdles to the scalability of existing specification mining algorithms.
-For example, our evaluation on four existing specification mining algorithms, (1) CLIPPER [2], a recurring pattern mining algorithm, (2) Daikon [3], a value-based invariant mining algorithm, (3) k-tails [4, 5], a finite-state machine inference algorithm, and (4) LM [6], a sequence diagram mining algorithm, shows that they fail to analyze the large traces ranging from 41MB to 157GB generated from seven DaCaPo benchmark programs [7].
-A fifth algorithm, Perracotta [8], a temporal rule mining algorithm, takes hours to analyze the traces before producing some specifications.
+For example, our evaluation on four existing specification mining algorithms, (1) CLIPPER (Lo et al. 2007a), a recurring pattern mining algorithm, (2) Daikon (Ernst et al. 2007), a value-based invariant mining algorithm, (3) k-tails (Kumar et al. 2011; Lorenzoli et al. 2008), a finite-state machine inference algorithm, and (4) LM (Lo et al. 2007b), a sequence diagram mining algorithm, shows that they fail to analyze the large traces ranging from 41MB to 157GB generated from seven DaCaPo benchmark programs (Blackburn et al. 2006).
+A fifth algorithm, Perracotta (Yang et al. 2006), a temporal rule mining algorithm, takes hours to analyze the traces before producing some specifications.
 In order to analyze many large traces from a large code base, existing specification mining algorithms need to be made much more scalable.

 We observe that most specification mining algorithms are data intensive on one hand but computationally relatively repetitive on the other hand, and many repetitive tasks in those algorithms can be executed concurrently.
 Even though tasks in different algorithms may require various synchronization, the needed synchronization can be minimized with careful arrangements of the tasks to facilitate speedup when the algorithms are distributed onto multiple computers.
 This is the main insight that drives this chapter to address the scalability issue of many existing specification mining algorithms.
-Similar observations and ideas have been proposed to parallelize various algorithms in scientific computing, software engineering, data mining, and many other domains (e.g., [9, 10, 11, 12, 13]).
+Similar observations and ideas have been proposed to parallelize various algorithms in scientific computing, software engineering, data mining, and many other domains (e.g., (Dyer et al. 2013; Ene et al. 2011; MPIF 2012; Miliaraki et al. 2013; Shang et al. 2010)).
 However, as far as we know, there is little prior study on parallelization of various kinds of specification mining algorithms.

-To help address the challenge of making various existing specification mining algorithms more scalable, 1 we propose a general specification mining algorithm that can perform repetitive specification mining tasks across multiple computers based on a general distributed computing model.
+To help address the challenge of making various existing specification mining algorithms more scalable, we propose a general specification mining algorithm that can perform repetitive specification mining tasks across multiple computers based on a general distributed computing model.
 The general algorithm is designed in such a way that itself abstracts away specific algorithmic details but captures the essences of many existing specification mining algorithms that mine specifications from program execution traces.
 We present this algorithm in the context of a message-passing based distributed computing model, in particular MapReduce.
 An algorithm designer can transform a sequential specification mining algorithm to a distributed one by following the guided steps in our algorithm and instantiating it with concrete algorithm-specific details.